lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

-# Running AI Algorithms with Python Function Plugins
+# Running OpenVINO Algorithms with Python Function Plugin

-[LF Edge eKuiper](https://www.lfedge.org/projects/ekuiper/) is an edge lightweight IoT data analytics / streaming software which can be run at all kinds of resource constrained IoT devices.
+[LF Edge eKuiper](https://www.lfedge.org/projects/ekuiper/) is an edge lightweight IoT data analytics / streaming software which can be run at all kinds of resource-constrained IoT devices.

 [OpenVINO](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) is an open source toolkit that makes it easier to write once, deploy anywhere.
 It converts and optimizes models trained using popular frameworks like TensorFlow, PyTorch, and Caffe.
 Deploy across a mix of Intel hardware and environments, on-premise and on-device, in the browser, or in the cloud.
-The example code and models for OpenVINO take reference from this [post](https://www.intel.cn/content/www/cn/zh/developer/articles/reference-implementation/industrial-surface-defect-detection.html), users can get more detail information from that link.
+The example code and models for OpenVINO take reference from [Intel - Industrial Surface Defect Detection Reference Implementation](https://www.intel.com/content/www/us/en/developer/articles/reference-implementation/industrial-surface-defect-detection.html).

 By integrating eKuiper and OpenVINO, users can analyze the data more easily.
-In this tutorial, we will walk you through building an AI-enabled approach to segment defects from the surface powered by eKuiper and OpenVINO.
+This tutorial will guide you through creating an AI-based system for defect detection on surfaces, utilizing the power of eKuiper and OpenVINO.
-The completed plugin package can be downloaded [here](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/openvinoProject.zip), which also contains the full source code.
+A complete plugin package, including full source code, can be downloaded from [eKuiper Resources page](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/openvinoProject.zip).

 ## Prerequisite

 Before starting the tutorial, please prepare the following products or environments.

 1. Install the Python 3.x environment.
+And set the `pythonBin` under the portable configuration of [eKuiper configuration file](../../configuration/global_configurations.md#portable-plugin-configurations) to match your Python command (e.g., 'python3' if applicable).
 2. Install the opencv-python, numpy and openvino packages via `pip install opencv-python==4.7.0.* openvino==2023.0.0 numpy==1.24.3`.

-By default, the portable plugin for eKuiper will run with the `python` command.
-If your environment does not support the `python` command, please use the [configuration file](../../configuration/global_configurations.md#portable-plugin-configurations) to modify the Python command, such as `python3`.
+For Docker users:

-If you are developing with Docker, you can use the `lfedge/ekuiper:<tag>-slim-python` version.
-This version includes both the eKuiper and python environments.
+Use the lfedge/ekuiper:<tag>-slim-python Docker image which includes eKuiper and Python environments.
+If this Docker image lacks the required Python packages, install them using the pip command mentioned earlier, either by extending the Dockerfile or running the command inside the Docker container.

 ## Develop the Plugin

 To integrate eKuiper with OpenVINO, we will develop a custom eKuiper function plugin to use with eKuiper rules.
-We will create the `inference` function whose input is base64 encoded image data and whose output is json dictionary data containing the number of segment defects 、the processed image data and the cost for the inference.
+This plugin will include an inference function that takes base64 encoded image data as input and outputs a JSON dictionary.
+The output dictionary will contain information such as the number of segmented defects, processed image data, and the cost of the inference process.

 To develop the function plugin, we need to：

-1. implement the business logic in Python and wrap it as an eKuiper function.
+1. Implement the business logic in Python and wrap it as an eKuiper function.
 2. Package the relevant files according to the plugin format.

-Create Python files that implement the extended interface (source, sink, or function).
-In this tutorial, we are developing a function plugin, so we need to implement the function extension interface.
+3. Create a Python file that implements the extended interface (source, sink, or function):

 - Writing Python segment defects functions
 - Wrapping an existing function as an eKuiper function plugin

-### Implement the business logic
+### Implement the Business Logic

-Our target function needs to take the base64 encoded image data as an input parameter, perform image preprocessing, load the OpenVINO models, call the OpenVINO for inference, extract the inference result, and output it.
-We need to implement this function using Python in the same way as we would write a normal Python function.
+Our goal is to create a function that accepts base64 encoded image data, conducts image preprocessing, loads OpenVINO models, makes inference calls through OpenVINO, extracts inference results, and provides an output.
+This function will be implemented as a standard Python function.

 The inference function will receive the base64 encoded image data and return the result.